How to Maximise Your Annual Leave in 2025

 Western Australia Day (Monday, 2 June):

-Western Australia has 10 weekday public holidays in 2025, slightly fewer than the other states, but still offering plenty of potential.
-In combination with 20 days of annual leave, people in the state can enjoy 46 days off.
+WA has 10 weekday public holidays in 2025 and when combined with 20 days of annual leave, Western Australians can enjoy 46 days off.

 Maximise your annual leave in New South Wales

 In New South Wales, there are 10 weekday public holidays to take advantage of in 2025.
-Take those holidays and add 20 days of annual leave to obtain up to 46 days off work, perhaps using two and a half weeks over Easter to rest and recharge in Bali.
+Take those holidays and add 20 days of annual leave to obtain up to 46 days off work.

 Maximise your annual leave in Queensland

-Queenslanders have 11 weekday public holidays to look forward to in 2025.
-Why not add 20 days of annual leave to create 46 days off, then escape the winter blues with a journey up north to the award-winning InterContinental Hayman Island Resort, an IHG Hotel on the Kings Birthday long weekend.
+Queenslanders have 11 weekday public holidays to look forward to in 2025 and can plan for 46 days off in total when using annual leave entitlement.
 Please note, the Brisbane show holiday is reserved for residents of the Brisbane area only.

 After more inspiration?
 Check out From Outback to Island: Where to Have the Ultimate Escape in Queensland.